-This treatise is part of the Hornbook series providing an overview of contract law.
-Topical coverage looks at many topics including offer and acceptance, parol evidence and interpretation, consideration, statutes of frauds, conditions, performance and breach.
-An extensive table of cases is included.
+This treatise is part of the Hornbook series providing a detailed treatment of the basic rules, principles, and issues in contracts.
+Topics covered include offer and acceptance, parol evidence and interpretation, consideration, promissory estoppel, contracts under seal, capacity of parties, conditions, performance, and breach.

 This study guide serves as a preliminary overview of the principles of the law of Contracts and of Sale of Goods in the U.S. Almost one third of the book covers contract formation, but other topics included are interpretation, defenses, modification and remedies.